• Location: Jl. Danau Tamblingan, Sanur.

 - Handy to: Speedboats to Nusa Lembongan island and the Gili Islands.
 Golf course.

-- Guests: Caters well for all.
+- Guests: Caters well to all.
 Among families, perhaps the hotel is more suitable for those with older children.

 - Beach: Well-groomed, with powdery-white sand and plenty of lounge chairs.
 However, not that private because of people walking along the seaside path.

 - Views: No accommodation offers sea views.
-All rooms face the pools and/or gardens, while suites have private gardens.
+All rooms face the pools and/or gardens.
+Suites have private gardens.

 - Private Pools/Jacuzzis: None.

 - Parking: A few free and secure parking spots available, but think long and hard before driving anywhere in Bali.

 - How to Book: Booking.com will have the best rates.